Beaver-Bois-Modding/fs22-tgm/README.md

 ## Distribution

 The source for this mod is only provided here for educational and historic purposes, and to allow for potential collaboration.
 Under no circumstances are you allowed to upload/publish/share this to any mod/file sharing site/service.
 If you paid for this mod, you were ripped off.
-If you happen to notice this uploaded to anywhere but the official [ModHub](https://farming-simulator.com/mod.php?lang=en&country=us&mod_id=249491&title=fs2022), please [open an issue](https://github.com/Beaver-Bois-Modding/fs22-tgm/issues/new) to let us know.
+If you happen to notice this uploaded to anywhere but the official [ModHub](https://farming-simulator.com/mod.php?lang=en&country=us&mod_id=249491&title=fs2022), please use and encourage others to use the official download instead, thank you.

 ## Installation / Releases